david-yost/BookNotes/the-emotionally-intelligent-manager.md

     3. Understand emotions - Evaluate possible emotional scenarios by examining the causes of these feelings and what may happen next.
     4. Manage emotions - Determin underlying, root cause and take action to solve the problem by including the rational, logical information available with the emotinoal data you just gathered to make an optimal decision.
 - You must be willing to open yourself to strong feelings, both positive and negative.

+## Part 2 : Understand Your Emotional Skills

+### Chapter 3 - Read People, Identifying Emotions

+- Being able to identify and understand emotions in yourself and those around you is the important first step in being emotionally intelligent.
+- In the example of Bob, being able to read emotions that others might ignore allowed him to tune into client sentiments that were often missed, helping to saving relationships and succeed with his brash and blue collar affect in an otherwise poshed and upper-crust environment.

+> Recognizing the difference between a stranger who is friendly and ready to help you and a stranger who is unfriendly and ready to attack you can spell the difference between living another day and ending up dead.

+Skills for identifying emotions
+1. Accurately identify how you and others feel
+2. Sensing emotion in art and music
+3. Expressing emotions
+4. Reading between the lines
+5. Detect real vs fake emotions

+- Being able to accurately express your emotions, and not hide or suppress them, means that people will be able to respond more accurately to how you're feeling.
+- Perceiving the emotion of someone in a situation accurately allows us to approach the situation with finesse.
+- The ability to spot fake emotion versus emotions that are actually being felt is important to make sure you are accurately interpreting the situation.
+- All of these components are data points that can be useful in navigating a situation's emotions.